toiletpapar/infrastructure/docs/baremetal/flatcar/a01-kubeadm.md

 https://kubernetes.io/docs/tasks/administer-cluster/kubeadm/kubeadm-upgrade/

 # Single-node k8s clusters
-If you're running a single node k8s cluster then `kubeadm` will assign a `node-role.kubernetes.io/control-plane:NoSchedule` taint on your node and you will not be able to schedule any workloads on that node.
+By default, `kubeadm` will assign a `node-role.kubernetes.io/control-plane:NoSchedule` taint on your node.
+If you're running a single node k8s cluster then you will not be able to schedule any workloads on that node.
 This is intended as running workloads on your control-plane is not recommended.
 However, if you do not have the resources for more nodes, then you can remove the taint to schedule workloads on the control plane by running:

 ```
 kubectl taint nodes localhost node-role.kubernetes.io/control-plane:NoSchedule-
 ```